Introduction to OCaml

 let z = x + 5 in z - 1;; (* let .. in defines a local variable z *)

-(* z is not defined here: z + 1 ;; will give an error. *)
+(* z is not defined after the `in` is over: z + 1 ;; will give an error. *)

 Boolean operations